 Spain is in a state of emergency, which was declared on 25 October and is in place until May 2021.
 This limits movement with a nightly curfew across the whole of Spain (minus the Canary Islands) between 10pm and 6am, although regional authorities are allowed a margin of one hour to bring these times forward or back.
 Exceptions to the curfew include going to work, buying medicine and caring duties.
 Public and private gatherings between different households are also limited to six people and wearing masks are obligatory in all public spaces.

 What are the entry requirements for travelling to Spain?

-Then, since 23 November, all travellers arriving in Spanish airports and ports from ‘risk’ countries (as determined by the European Centre for Disease Prevention & Control) must present a negative, privately purchased PCR test, taken within the previous 72 hours.
+All travellers arriving in Spanish airports and ports from ‘risk’ countries (as determined by the European Centre for Disease Prevention & Control) must present a negative, privately purchased PCR test, taken within the previous 72 hours.
 At the moment, the UK is on the ‘risk’ countries list.